remster85/CacheMe/README.md

 ## Step 1
 Create a sample rest api with a resource sample that can be retrieved by id.
-The resource are 4Mo big.
+The resources are 4Mo big.
 There is a caffeine cache attached to the endpoint to optimize data access performance.
 It takes about 15s to access the resource from the golden data source (non cached).